Onelevenvy/NextAGIFuture/README.md

 A chatbot, RAG, agent, and multi-agent application project based on LangChain, LangGraph, and other frameworks, open-source, and capable of offline deployment.

+Note: This project is developed by simultaneously learning and mastering technologies such as LangGraph, FastAPI, and Next.js, while building LLM applications.
+This approach helps improve our skills and allows us to experience the enjoyment brought by LLMs.
+The project code may undergo significant changes and may contain bugs.
+We also hope that like-minded individuals will join us and grow together.

 ### 🤖️ Overview

 ![image](https://github.com/user-attachments/assets/aa3917e3-6e42-461a-ad11-0d32dc6386c6)![image](https://github.com/user-attachments/assets/4d5874f1-aeb0-47c5-b907-21878a2fa4d9)